-The Indiana University School of Optometry offers residencies in the areas of Cornea and Contact Lenses, Ocular Disease, Binocular Vision/Pediatrics, and Primary Care.
-The School also offers affiliated residencies in Primary Care and Ocular Disease located in Illinois, Indiana, Iowa, Kentucky, and West Virginia.
+The Indiana University School of Optometry offers residencies in the areas of Cornea and Contact Lenses, Ocular Disease, Binocular Vision/Pediatrics, Primary Care, and Vision Rehabilitation.
+The School also offers affiliated residencies in Primary Care, Ocular Disease, and Vision Rehabilitation located in Illinois, Indiana, Iowa, Kentucky, West Virginia and Wisconsin.

-Indiana University directs all residencies through the office of Don W. Lyon, O.D.
-M.S., F.A.A.O., Director of Residencies, School of Optometry, Indiana University, 744 E. Third St., Bloomington, IN 47405-3680; (812) 856-1964.
+Indiana University directs all residencies through the office of Anna Bedwell, O.D., Director of Residencies, School of Optometry, Indiana University, 1160 West Michigan Street, Indianapolis, IN 46202; 317-278-1486.
 For information or applications, please contact the individual program coordinator or the office of the director of residencies.
-Information can also be found at the school's website.
+Information can also be found on the IU School of Optometry Residency web page.
 To apply to any of the Indiana University School of Optometry residencies or affiliated residencies, please use the Optometry Residency Match, ORMatch.

-IU School of Optometry Residencies

-Cornea and Contact Lenses
+IU School of Optometry Residencies Cornea and Contact Lenses

-Indiana University School of Optometry 800 E. Atwater Avenue Bloomington, IN 47405-3680 (812) 856-5699 skovach@indiana.edu Positions Available: 1
+Indiana University School of Optometry 800 E. Atwater Avenue Bloomington, IN 47405-3680 (812) 856-5699 Program Coordinator: Susan Kovacich, O.D., skovach@indiana.edu Positions Available: 1